haseeb-cb/fundamentals-of-gis/Content/5_Exercise.md

 	- Open the *Raster calculator*
 	- Use the expression from the figure below, don't forget to adjust the names of the layers to correspond to yours
 	- Set the reference layer to the original filled DEM layer (why do you think this reference is necessary?)
-	-
+	- Run the calculation and save the output

 - Figure

-16. Open once more Reclassify and select the suitable areas layer as the input.
-Reclassify the layer so to have 4 classes so that one represents unsuitable values (0) and others have interval of 1 (with rank values 0, 1, 2, 3, see Figure 7) and name the output as “Final_Rank”.
+16. Open once more *Reclassify by table* and select the suitable areas layer as the input.
+Reclassify the layer so to have 4 classes so that one represents unsuitable values (0) and others have interval of 1 (with rank values 0, 1, 2, 3, see the figure below

 - Figure